nawazlead4/workroom-pagination/README.md

 # workroom-pagination

-The workroom-pagination library exported as a [UMD](https://github.com/umdjs/umd) module.
+The workroom-pagination library is provided to simplify the bootstrap process.

 # Installation
 Using npm: